-Erin Neve is a photographic artist based in the Washington DC area.
+Erin Neve is a photographic artist based in western Maryland and in the greater Washington DC area.
 Erin received her MFA in photography from The University of Minnesota, Twin Cities in 2012.
 She received her MA in philosophy in 2006 where she focused her research on Aesthetics and Photographic Theory.
 Her work has been exhibited nationally in Minneapolis, Chicago, Austin, and San Antonio as well as internationally in Beijing, China and Turku, Finland.

 Erin is currently Assistant Professor of Photography at Shepherd University.